communitybridge/docs/Login/Login_Signup.md

 1. Go to the [Linux Foundation website.](https://confluence.linuxfoundation.org/)
 2. Click <b>Create Account</b>. ![Create Account](imgs/create_account.png)
 3. Enter your Email address.
     **_NOTE:_** Make sure you enter a valid email address.
-Also, because you are creating an account for the first time, you cannot enter an already exisitng email address.
+Also, because you are creating an account for the first time, you cannot enter an already existing email address.
 4. Enter Username, First name, Last name, and Password.

    **_NOTE:_** <ul><li>The Username is alphanumeric and should be atleast 8 characters long.</li><li>The First name and the Last name should be atleast 2 characters long.</li><li>The password must have at least 8 characters, including upper, lower, numeric, and special characters.</li></ul>